sxu3/starter-hugo-academic/content/publication/NLLP2022/index.md

 ---
-title: 'Extractive Summarization of Legal Decisions using Multi-task Learning and Maximal Marginal Relevance'
+title: 'Attack on Unfair ToS Clauses Detection: A Case Study using Universal Adversarial Triggers'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Abhishek Agarwal
   - admin
+  - Irina Broda
+  - Rashid Haddad
+  - Marco Negrini
   - Matthias Grabmair

 # Author notes (optional)